10 Innsbruck Old Town Attractions Not to Miss

 A little balcony with a roof adorned with 2,657 fire-gilded copper tiles is the biggest attraction in the Innsbruck old town (known locally as the Altstadt).
 The Golden Roof in the heart of the historic centre was built around 1500 by Emperor Maximilian 1.
 Since then, it has become the symbol of Innsbruck.

-Note the Baroque Helblinghaus with its stucco façade with cherubs and other decorative ornamentation on the opposite corner of the Golden Roof.
+Also note the Baroque Helblinghaus, distinguished by its stucco façade adorned with cherubs and other decorative ornamentation, located on the corner opposite the Golden Roof.

 2. Innsbruck City Tower (Stadtturm)

 Why don’t you get some exercise and climb the 148 stairs to the viewing platform?
-From here you have a 360-degree view over Innsbruck and surroundings.
-The Nordkette mountains, Patscherkofel and the Bergisel ski jump are just some of the things you will see.
+From here, you have a 360-degree view over Innsbruck and its surroundings.
+The Nordkette mountains, Patscherkofel, and the Bergisel ski jump are just some of the things you will see.

 3. Imperial Palace (Hofburg)